 - It’s FUN – it’s like the cycling equivalent of jumping in puddles with your wellies on!

 A major hallmark is the inclusion of race obstacles, both natural and man made, added to mix up the race.
-While it might be quicker to bunny hop smaller obstacles like planks or logs, the races are often designed to force riders off their bikes.
+If your bike handling skills are good then it’s likely quicker to bunny hop smaller obstacles like planks or logs, but the races are often designed to force riders off their bikes.
 If there is a staircase or steep sandy bank nearby, you can rest assured it will be incorporated into the course somehow, forcing riders to hop off, sling their bike over their shoulders, and run up on foot.
 Sections like these can split a group just as quickly as a thick boggy patch or technical banked corner, sapping energy and forcing riders to use muscle groups their training for other disciplines won’t always reach.

 If you are looking to get into cyclocross for the first time, there are leagues all over the UK that you can get involved in.
 And we think all cyclists should be giving this great sport a go.
 You are no longer looking for excuses to put off training when it gets cold and wet, but rather throwing yourself headlong into the weather; revelling in the mud and the rain and the sweat.
 Rather than struggling away on the turbo in your garage a couple times a week, or feeling guilty that you haven’t had your bike out for almost a month, you will be sharing barely recognisable selfies of your thoroughly mud splattered face, and thinking about how a bit of training over the summer could pay off in time for the cyclocross season next winter.

 Thinking of giving it a go?
-Cyclecross magazine have written a handy summary of what to consider if you’re a newbie.
+Cyclocross magazine have written a handy summary of what to consider if you’re a newbie.